 Once on board the Flight, Honor Flight Louisiana has a few activities and festivities planned for the 2.5 hour flight from New Orleans International to Ronald Reagan Washington National in Washington, D.C.

 Upon arrival in Washington D.C., charter buses guide our mission into our nation's capital, touring landmark sites such as the White House and Capital Building.
-Our Flight will then move on to the National Mall to visit the World War II Memorial, the Vietnam Veterans Memorial, and the Korean War Veterans Memorial before moving on to Arlington National Cemetery.
+Our Flight will then move on to the National Mall to visit sites such as the World War II Memorial, the Vietnam Veterans Memorial, and the Korean War Veterans Memorial.
 The Flight will be able to experience a ceremonial Changing of the Guard from a special viewing point, and may even experience a salute from one of the Tomb Guards or a ceremonial Laying of the Wreath!

-From Arlington National Cemetery, it will be getting close to late in the afternoon, and time to return to the airport.
+From Arlington National Cemetery, it will be getting close to late in the afternoon and before returning to the airport everyone will get to experience the Air Force Memorial for dinner.
 The flight back to New Orleans will have some special events planned to keep our Veterans entertained and honored.

 Once back in New Orleans, it will be time to say our farewells.
 It will be a very emotional and lengthy day, and the toll of which will start to take affect.
 We want to ensure everyone safely returns either home or to a hotel before heading home the next day.

 D+1: Reflecting on the Experience of a Lifetime

 We know how important of an honor this will be to our Veterans, and we aim to round out the experience appropriately.
 We will be working diligently to have pictures and videos uploaded, Flight experiences documented, and thanks dispersed.
 We will be available all day to answer any questions you may have, and may even go back to the National World War II Museum for another tour!